VEER-S/starter-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Control Science and Engineering
+  - course: Ph.D. in Control Science and Engineering
     institution: University of Science and Technology of China
     year: in progress
   - course: BSc in Information Science and Technology